iViraj/youtube-downloader/README.md

 --------------------------

 • Extract "yt.zip".
 You'll get a folder ".yt".

-• Copy this folder and paste it to "/internal storage/0/" (are mera matalab hai direct internal storage me.
-Naaki kisi folder me).
+• Copy ".yt" folder and paste it to "/internal storage/0/" (I mean paste it direct in your internal storage, not in any folder.).

 • Now, install "termux.apk" and open it.
 • Run this command to your Termux.
 • Command - [ termux-setup-storage ].
 It will for storage permission.